 In today’s ever-changing world, we need people who can navigate complex and culturally diverse social issues.
 People just like you.

-This course lets you choose from a huge range of majors and sub-majors, including Child and Community; Criminology and Criminal Justice; Geography and Urban Studies; Peace and Development Studies; Sociology; Anthropology; Heritage and Tourism.
+This program lets you choose from a huge range of majors and minors, including Child and Community; Criminology and Criminal Justice; Geography and Urban Studies; Peace and Development Studies; Sociology; Anthropology; Heritage and Tourism.

 When you successfully complete the 16-month diploma from The College, you gain guaranteed entry into the second year of the Bachelor of Social Science at Western Sydney University.